DanilSko/udracor/ezdramadescription.md

 </TEI>
 ```

 Such markup takes some time to produce manually.
-But with EzDrama you can just produce it semi-automatically with just a handful of #-s, @-s, $-s and linebreaks.
+But with EzDrama you can just produce it semi-automatically with just a handful of `#`-s, `@`-s, `$`-s and linebreaks.